MuchAdoNet/muchadonet.github.io/docs/index.md

 ## Databases

-MuchAdo works with any ADO.NET database provider, but if you are using a database provider with its own MuchAdo package, you can use it to get better default settings for that database.
-Each provider-specific package has its own connector class that derives from `DbConnector`.
+MuchAdo works with any ADO.NET database provider, but if you are using a database provider with its own MuchAdo package, you can use it for provider-specific features and settings.
+Each provider-specific package has its own [connector class](./connections.md).

 ### MySql

 Use [MuchAdo.MySql](https://www.nuget.org/packages/MuchAdo.MySql) with [MySqlConnector](https://mysqlconnector.net/), the recommended provider for [MySQL](https://www.mysql.com/).
+The connector class is `MySqlDbConnector`.

 ### PostgreSQL

 Use [MuchAdo.Npgsql](https://www.nuget.org/packages/MuchAdo.Npgsql) with [Npgsql](https://www.npgsql.org/), the recommended provider for [PostgreSQL](https://www.postgresql.org/).
+The connector class is `NpgsqlDbConnector`.

 ### SQLite

 Use [MuchAdo.Sqlite](https://www.nuget.org/packages/MuchAdo.Sqlite) with [Microsoft.Data.Sqlite](https://learn.microsoft.com/en-us/dotnet/standard/data/sqlite/), the recommneded provider for [SQLite](https://www.sqlite.org/).
+The connector class is `SqliteDbConnector`.

 ### Microsoft SQL Server

 Use the standard [MuchAdo](https://www.nuget.org/packages/MuchAdo) NuGet package with [Microsoft.Data.SqlClient](https://learn.microsoft.com/en-us/sql/connect/ado-net/introduction-microsoft-data-sqlclient-namespace) or the older [System.Data.SqlClient](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient).
+The connector class is `DbConnector`.
 Please [create an issue](https://github.com/MuchAdoNet/MuchAdo/issues) if you think SQL Server should have its own provider-specific package!

 ### Other databases

-Again, MuchAdo works with any ADO.NET database provider, but [let us know](https://github.com/MuchAdoNet/MuchAdo/issues) if your favorite provider doesn't work or should have its own provider-specific package.
+The standard [MuchAdo](https://www.nuget.org/packages/MuchAdo) NuGet package should work with any ADO.NET database provider, but [let us know](https://github.com/MuchAdoNet/MuchAdo/issues) if your favorite provider doesn't work or should have its own provider-specific package.